DenisLebedinsky/crawler-server/readme.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Run client ([https://github.com/DenisLebedinsky/crawler-client]) and he will communicate with this app
+Run client ([https://github.com/DenisLebedinsky/crawler-client]) and it will communicate with this app